npm/static-pages/jobs.md

 To do that you need to be a clear communicator, an excellent writer, and a willing public speaker.
 You should be happy learning and explaining complex technical matter, and a good enough developer to write clear examples and demo code. npm is primarily a node.js community, so experience with Node is important.

 Because your role requires a lot of face time with every part of the team as well as real-world appearances, our ideal candidate for this role should be close to our offices in Oakland, California.

-## DEVOPS ENGINEER

-The npm registry serves half a billion downloads every month, with peak traffic over 2000 requests per second.
-In the last year npm Inc. has got uptime under control (better than 99.9% since April), so now it's time to build out new features without making any sacrifices in this hard-won reliability.

-You'll be widening and deepening the feature set of the npm public registry and npm Enterprise.
-This includes stuff like private modules and support for organizations and teams in the registry itself, as well as awesome new npm website features like collections and ecosystems.

-We're looking for an experienced engineer who understands the importance of maintainable code and comprehensive tests, and who values simple, composable services.
-We expect you to understand modern tools for source control, be comfortable working with a variety of data stores, and be familiar with deployment automation tools and principles.

-We expect this role will be about 75% development, 25% operational tasks, so you need to be actively interested in getting operational stuff right, because we take our uptime very seriously.

-The majority of your output will be open source code and we actively encourage you to develop and release open-source tooling that helps the broader node.js community; anything that helps node users helps us.

-We are accepting remote candidates for this role but will give precedence to candidates who are local to our offices in Oakland, California, or at least in a nearby time zone.

 ## About npm, Inc.